ThomasLiuSeu/WordSorter/README.md

 ## Use

-Go project can be run by entering the Go directory and issuing the following: `go run main.go 128 sowpods.txt out.txt` 128 is the number of goroutines, sowpods.txt is the input and out.txt is the output.
+Go project can be run by entering the Go directory and issuing the following: `go run *.go 128 sowpods.txt out.txt` 128 is the number of goroutines, sowpods.txt is the input and out.txt is the output.

 Java project can be run by entering Java directory and compile using `javac Sort.java` then run by issuing `java Sort 128 sowpods.txt out.txt`

 ## Results

-On my Macbook Air 13" mid-2012 the results where the following:
+On my Macbook Pro 13" late-2013 the results where the following:
-Go: 732ms
+Go: 460ms
-Java: 952ms
+Java: 620ms